Life satisfaction brief

 {{ scoreBand.label }} Midpoint drift: {{ responseMetrics.neutralGapText }} Strongest anchor: {{ topAnchor.short }} Lower anchor: {{ lowestAnchor.short }} {{ responseMetrics.spreadLabel }} {{ previousTrend.badgeText }}

-• Answer with life overall in mind rather than one unusually good or bad day.
+• Keep life as a whole in mind rather than one unusually good or bad day.

 • Your responses stay in this browser unless you choose to revisit or share the URL.